theMLtrader/infrared-default-list/README.md

      "description": "A brief description of your protocol.", "id": "your_unique_protocol_id",
      "image": "your-protocol-image.svg",
-     "name": "Your Protocol Name",
+     "name": "Protocol",
      "url": "https://your-protocol-url.com"
    }
    ```

+   Ensure that:

+   - The `id` field is lowercase.
+   - The `Name` field is a singular word in most cases. `Kodiak` instead of `Kodiak Finance` for example.
-   Ensure you've added the protocol image to the `src/assets/protocols` folder if it's not already there.
+   - You've added the protocol image to the `src/assets/protocols` folder if it's not already there.

 4. If your gauge uses tokens not in the token list, add them to `src/tokens/{network}/defaultTokenList.json`: